This entry, first published on Oct. 7, 2016, was updated on April 14, 2023.

-In interstate convention practice a “call” is an invitation for state representatives to meet at a particular time and place to discuss certain designated issues.
+A “call” to an interstate convention is an invitation for state representatives to meet at a particular time and place to discuss prescribed issues.
 During the Founding Era, convention calls were issued by the Continental and Confederation Congresses, by prior conventions and—most frequently—by individual states.

 Who gets the credit for calling the most important convention of all—the gathering that drafted our U.S. Constitution?
-Writers most often claim that the Confederation Congress did, citing its resolution of February 21, 1787.
-However, the honor also has been claimed for New Jersey, Virginia, and the 1786 Annapolis Convention.
+Writers most often claim the Confederation Congress did, citing its resolution of February 21, 1787.
+However, the honor also has been claimed for the New Jersey legislature, the Virginia legislature, and the 1786 Annapolis Convention.

-Thus, the commissioners suggested to the five states that sent them that those states agree with and promote the idea of a gathering in Philadelphia that would
+In a nutshell, the Annapolis commissioners “suggested” to the five states that sent them that those states agree with and promote the idea of a gathering in Philadelphia that would

-New Jersey was the first state to respond.
-On November 24, 1786, her state legislature approved a resolution that four named commissioners were
+New Jersey was represented in Annapolis.
+On November 24, 1786, her state legislature passed a resolution.
+It said that four named commissioners were

 Interestingly, the actual credentials delivered to the commissioners bore the date of November 23, the day before the legislative resolution passed.

-On December 1, 1786 (not on October 16 as some sources indicate) Virginia’s general assembly passed a law entitled “AN ACT for appointing Deputies from this Commonwealth to a Convention proposed to be held in the City of Philadelphia in May next for the purpose of revising the federal Constitution.”
-The entire act is too long to extract here, but here are the highlights:
+Next: On December 1, 1786 (not on October 16 as some sources indicate) Virginia’s general assembly passed a law entitled “AN ACT for appointing Deputies from this Commonwealth to a Convention proposed to be held in the City of Philadelphia in May next for the purpose of revising the federal Constitution.”
+You can read the entire act here.
+These are the highlights:

-A preamble contained three “whereas clauses.”
+- A preamble consisted of three “whereas clauses.”
 The first recited the suggestion of the Annapolis convention without mentioning the need for approval by Congress or by all states.
 The second recited that a political “Crisis” had arrived.
-The third urged all states to act, citing the need for citizens to unite in the same spirit in which they had joined together under the Articles of Confederation.
+The third implicitly urged all states to act, citing the need for citizens to unite in the same spirit in which they had joined together under the Articles of Confederation.

-in devising and discussing all such Alterations and farther Provisions as may be necessary to render the Foederal Constitution adequate to the Exigencies of the Union and in reporting such an Act for that purpose to the United States in Congress as when agreed to by them and duly confirmed by the several States will effectually provide for the same.
+- The operative part of the Virginia statute authorized appointment of seven commissioners to join with those from other states “in devising and discussing all such Alterations and farther Provisions as may be necessary to render the Foederal Constitution adequate to the Exigencies of the Union and in reporting such an Act for that purpose to the United States in Congress as when agreed to by them and duly confirmed by the several States will effectually provide for the same.”

-Virginia appointed her commissioners by legislative resolution on Dec.
-12.
+Next, on December 12, Virginia appointed her commissioners by legislative resolution.

-Pennsylvania announced participation on December 30, North Carolina and New Hampshire in January, Delaware on February 3, Georgia on February 10.
-Thus, seven states already had agreed to participate under terms granting the convention wide powers when Congress passed the following resolution on Feb.
-21, 1787:
+After that, events unfolded quickly.
+Pennsylvania announced participation on December 30, North Carolina and New Hampshire in January, Delaware on February 3, and Georgia on February 10.
+Thus, by the time Congress acted on February, 21, 1787, seven states already had agreed to participate under terms granting the convention wide powers.

-Which of these constitutes the call?
-Obviously, not the congressional resolution: It was issued after seven states already had accepted a prior invitation in broader terms.
-Moreover, the congressional resolution was not a summons nor even a recommendation; it expressed only “the opinion of Congress”—language without any legal force.
+Note that the congressional resolution was not a summons nor even a recommendation.
+It expressed only “the opinion of Congress”—language without any legal force.